 Seal Class A is a ductwork sealing category that requires sealing all transverse joints, longitudinal seams, and duct wall penetrations.
-Duct wall penetrations are openings made by pipes, conduit, tie rods, or wires.
+Duct wall penetrations are openings made by pipes, holes, conduit, tie rods, or wires.
 Longitudinal seams are joints oriented in the direction of airflow.
 Transverse joints are connections of two duct sections oriented perpendicular to airflow.
-Openings for rotating shafts shall be sealed with bushings or other devices that seal off air leakage.
-All connections shall be sealed, including but not limited to spin-ins, taps, other branch connections, access doors, access panels, and duct connections to equipment.
-Sealing that would void product listings is not required.
-All duct pressure class ratings shall be designated in the design documents.